-Risk Mitigating actions - WPD West Midlands has robust safety policies and procedures in On site accidents: place to ensure a safe working environment.
-There is a system for Due to the nature of the business there is an reporting of near misses and incidents with policies being reviewed and amended accordingly to avoid any future recurrence. inherent safety risk associated with unsafe - The safety team actively supports managers with their safety working practices responsibilities and provides assistance to enable them to maintain a clear focus on safety.
+- WPD East Midlands has robust safety policies and procedures in place to ensure a safe working environment.
+There is a system for reporting near misses and incidents with policies being reviewed and amended accordingly to avoid any future recurrence.

+- The safety team actively supports managers with their safety responsibilities and provides assistance to enable them to maintain a clear focus on safety.
 During the year, on a monthly basis, the safety team have provided information for managers to use in their team meetings with their staff which supports the 4 core areas of the safety action plan, which are Safety, Health, Competence and Communication and also to keep staff informed about the measures required to prevent the spread of Covid-19 within the workplace. - Regular safety site visits are undertaken to ensure that all safety policies and procedures are being followed and implemented.
-Site safety visits undertaken during the year were 3,123 (2021: 2,960) versus a target of 1,705 (2021 1,740).
+Site safety visits undertaken during the year were 3,098 (2021: 2,849) versus a target of 1,796 (2021: 1,860).